Temidayo Isaiah Oniosun: Other activities

+Local development and philanthropy

 In June 2023, the Temidayo Oniosun Foundation donated a ₦15 million ICT centre to Okaka Grammar School in Oke-Ogun, Oyo State, complete with modern computers and Starlink-powered high-speed internet to bridge the digital divide.
 The centre serves as a community tech hub, providing training in basic and advanced digital skills to hundreds of local youth.
 Additionally, the foundation benefits students by covering annual UTME (JAMB) fees, WAEC tuition, and providing scholarships, aiming to ensure youth access to tertiary education through mentorship and financial support.

 Angel Investing

 He is an investor in multiple African startups.
 Since 2021, he has backed founders directly and through an angel syndicate, where he has invested in over 40 early-stage companies focused on solving local challenges with scalable solutions.